OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 ### Data Preparation

-Only *the nobel_dataset.csv* dataset was first inspected and then imported into a Pandas DataFrame to begin conducting the exploratory data analysis work:
+- Found in the *Datasets* folder, all datasets were first inspected and then loaded into various Pandas DataFrames in the appropriate sections of the code.
+- During inspection, duplicated, corrupt and missing aspects of the data were identified.
+- Before loading any file into DataFrames, the code was written to pre-emptively handle all problematic parts in the datasets.

 ### Exploratory Data Analysis